Skip to main content

 • Students are currently required to complete 3 courses as program participants.

-*All participants are required to complete 3 credit hours of POLI 399R but may increase to 6 or 9 credit hours.
+*All participants are required to complete 3 credit hours of FHSS 399R but may increase to 6 or 9 credit hours.
 This adjustment will include an increase in tuition and in coursework.

-*Students who are not political science majors are still required to take POLI 399R (3 credit hours) but may opt to add additional internship credit from their major to their enrollment, which will require additional approvals, registration, tuition, and coursework.
+*Students may opt to add additional internship credit from their major to their enrollment, which requires additional approvals, registration, tuition, and coursework.

 • Internship opportunities in the Washington, DC area are numerous.
 As part of the internship approval process, we review each internship to ensure the experience offered is substantive, falls within the window for the semester, offers approximately 32-40 hours per week of internship experience, and is in line to offer an experience that will allow for successful coursework.
 Some internships are paid, often they are unpaid.